ethereum-optimism/design-docs/protocol/deputy-pause-module.md

 We propose using an Externally Owned Account (EOA) instead of a smart contract as the deputy here.
 Using an EOA is simpler and easier to reason about.
-The private key for this EOA can be stored securely and made accessible to a limited set of security personel.
+The private key for this EOA can be stored securely and made accessible to a limited set of security personnel.

 ### Single Account vs Mapping

 We propose having the `DeputyPauseModule` use a single account instead of a mapping of accounts that are able to act as the deputy.
 A single account is easier to keep track of and having multiple accounts does not decrease the risk involved with this module, it simply spreads it across more private keys.
-Having multiple keys be able to act as the deputy here might have some slighty benefits but this begins to scope creep beyond the original intention of replacing the pre-signed pause functionality.
+Having multiple keys be able to act as the deputy here might have some slight benefits but this begins to scope creep beyond the original intention of replacing the pre-signed pause functionality.